 - The nipple is elevated to a more central location on the breast mound, which visually enhances the shape of the breast.

-- Finally, a breast lift restores fullness to the breast by moving the tissue upward.
+- Finally, a breast lift restores upper fullness to the breast by moving the tissue upward.

 Our goals at Watterson Plastic Surgery are to ensure that each client receives the outcome they desire, and also to maximize patient health and safety at every turn.
 As such, it’s important to us that we meet with each patient before their breast surgery, ensuring that they are a good candidate for the procedure.

-As for the desired shape of the breast, most women want the nipple to be at the apex of the breast mound—right where the breast peaks.
+As for the desired shape of the breast, most women want the nipple to be at the apex of the breast mound—right where the breast peaks or just slightly above.
 This places the nipple above the fold of the breast; for women whose nipples are already above the fold, a lift typically isn’t needed.

 How long will my results last?